 If you are experiencing mealtime struggles with your child, you are not alone – in fact 2/3 to 1/2 of all parents report at least 1 mealtime problem behavior that they experience with their child.
 Feeding your child can be stressful; after all, it’s one of a parent’s primary responsibilities to ensure that their child gets enough of the right nutrition to grow and thrive.
 When a child can not or will not EAT, it can become beyond frustrating.

-Parents of children with special needs know feeding struggles all too well – did you know that 80% of children with special needs experience some kind of feeding difficulty?
+Parents of children with disabilities know feeding struggles all too well – did you know that 80% of children with disabilities experience some kind of feeding difficulty?
 Feeding problems can range from physical swallowing difficulties to picky eating and food refusals.
 These feeding issues can begin at birth or arise when a child is challenged to eat new foods.
 Almost always, a child’s feeding issues are influenced by many factors which may include medical diagnoses, sensory processing deficits, and environmental factors such as socioeconomic status, family structure, and parental stress.

 While the answer to any feeding difficulty is never easy, here are some simple tips to help establish healthy eating habits in children: